 Imfolozi The Primitive Guided Safari

-Experience the magic of a walking trail in the iMfolozi bush in the heartland of one of Africa’s oldest game reserves.
-You can sense a grazing rhino, hear and feel the night air throb to the roar of lions intruding over the crackle of your campfire, and experience the bush at a very personal level.
+Experience, Imfolozi The Primitive Guided Walking Safari.
+In the heartland of one of Africa’s oldest game reserves.
+You can sense a grazing rhino, hear and feel the night air throb to the roar of lions intruding over the crackle of your campfire, Experience the bush at a very personal level.